 The guidelines for freezer storage are for quality only.
 Frozen foods constantly stored at 0°F or below can be kept indefinitely.

 That’s right.
 Foods stored in the freezer remain safe almost indefinitely.
 And, even if they are not actually stored as low as 0° F or below, they will still last much longer than the suggested times.
-However, below zero, at -18° F is what most household freezers are set to as this is the basis of the expiration dates on many frozen foods.
+Around -18° C, or just about 0° F is what most household freezers are set to as this is the basis of the expiration dates on many frozen foods.
 This is also the temperature used in restaurants and supermarkets, although supermarkets often fail to keep foods this cold consistently.
 Freezer temperature adjustment dials don’t usually provide actual temperatures so if you are not sure what temp your freezer is set to, consult your owner’s manual.

 So, if you keep that pack of hot dogs in the freezer for longer than one to two months, the hot dogs will still be perfectly safe to eat.
 However, their quality may be compromised, meaning they may not taste as good or have the right texture.
 If freezer burn has set in, they may look bad, but they will still be perfectly safe.
 All the freezer times given on the site are for quality purposes only.